jhan15/traffic_cones_detection/README.md

 # traffic_cones_detection

 It's a project to detect traffic cones and recognize the colors as well.
 I used [yolov5](https://github.com/ultralytics/yolov5) to train and detect cones.
+Furthermore, I used k-means to determine the dominant color to classify cone colors.
+Currently, the supported colors are red, yellow, green, and blue.
+Other colors are classified as unknown.

 ## Dataset and annotation